-For certain loan casefiles, DU offers a PIW – an option to waive the appraisal requirement.
-For loan casefiles that are not eligible for a PIW, DU will require an appraisal reported on the appropriate appraisal report form for the type of property being appraised.
+For certain loan casefiles, DU offers an appraisal waiver – an option to waive the appraisal requirement.
+For loan casefiles that are not eligible for an appraisal waiver, DU will require an appraisal reported on the appropriate appraisal report form for the type of property being appraised.

-The PIW offer will be considered for the following transactions:
+The appraisal waiver offer will be considered for the following transactions:

 one-unit properties, including condos;

-certain limited cash-out and cash-out refinance transactions; and
+certain purchase, limited cash-out, and cash-out refinance transactions; and

 DU loan casefiles that receive an Approve/Eligible recommendation.

-The following transactions are not eligible for a PIW:
+The following transactions are not eligible for an appraisal waiver:

 two- to four-unit properties;